 - Glasgow – 1,395,000

 Considered as a metro, rather than a city, Birmingham is way ahead of Manchester – a result of its better transport links to surrounding towns, perhaps.
 The twin cities of South Hampshire are back in the rankings, and several other cities look a lot bigger when the whole of their economic footprint is taken into account.

-Glasgow, however, doesn’t: it barely makes the top 10.
+Glasgow, however, does not: it barely makes the top 10.
 Compared to cities like Birmingham or Leeds, it doesn’t have much of a hinterland.

 Towards a conclusion

 What should be clear by now is that no definitive ranking is possible.
-You can say that London is definitely the UK’s biggest city, and no one will challenge you.
+You can say that London is definitely the UK’s biggest city, and realistically everyone will accept it as gospel.
 You can say that Manchester is bigger than Newcastle, and be on pretty safe ground.
 But is Manchester bigger than Birmingham?
-What’s the UK’s 7th biggest city?
-These are questions with no answers.
+The answers suddenly begin to become less clear.